 Accordingly, the investment in the form of fund balance maintained by DAV CMC in respect of the liability towards retirement benefits of the school does not qualify as 'Plan Assets' within the meaning of Accounting Standard 15 (AS-15).

-Further, the school has provisioned INR 46,93,935 towards gratuity and INR 20,11,721 towards leave encashment for the FY 2018-19 against which the actual payment for gratuity of INR 10,21,920 has been made during the FY 2018-19 and no payment made towards leave encashment to staff.
-Since the school has not deposited any amount in the plan assets in accordance with AS-15 and not complied with the directions given in order no. FDE15 (212) PSB/2019/1295-1299 dated 29.03.2019 issued for academic session 2017-18 and Order no. F.DE-15/Act-I/WPC-4109/Part/13/902-906 dated 26.09.2017.
-Therefore, these provisions towards gratuity and leave encashment for FY 2018-19 has been restricted to actual payment to the staff upon retirement during FY 2018-19 (as per details submitted by the school) and adjusted from the expenses of FY 2018-19 while deriving the fund position of the school.
+Further, the school has provisioned INR 46,93,935 towards gratuity and INR 20,11,721 towards leave encashment for the FY 2018-19.
+Since, the school has not provided any details of estimated provisions made towards gratuity and leave encashment in the budget estimates of FY 2019-20 hence, we have adjusted the actual provision made in the FY 2018-19 to arrive at the fund position of the school.